 For shower floors, walls, and fixtures, choose a material that will endure the weather conditions.

 Outdoor showers can be made of wood, stone, metal, or tile.
-If using wood consider using insect and weather-resistant material such as treated lumber, Cedar, Teak, Ipe or Mahogany.
+If using wood consider using insect and weather-resistant materials such as treated lumber, Cedar, Teak, Ipe, or Mahogany.

 Continue Reading . . .